-1. Policy statement, principles and terminology . p5 2.
-Safeguarding legislation and guidance . p9 3.
-Roles and responsibilities . p10 4.
-Good practice guidelines for staff code of conduct (incl Safer Working Practice) p13 5.
-Abuse of position of trust p14 6.
-Children who may be particularly vulnerable p14 7.
-Emotional Health and wellbeing; (incl suicide/death of a student) p15 8. report to police) 9.
-Online Safety • 10.
-Helping children to keep themselves safe/RSHE · 11.
-Support for those involved in a child protection issue p28 12.
-Complaints procedure p28 13.
-If you have concerns about a colleague or safeguarding practice p28 14.
-Allegations against staff . p28 15.
-Staff training and induction
+Da te of publication: September 2023 Review date: September 2024 Со ntents: Pa rt A 1.
+Policy statement, principles and terminology 2. islation and guidance 3.
+Roles and responsibilities 4.
+Good practice guidelines for staff code of conduct (incl Safer Working Practice) 5.
+Abuse of position of trust 6.
+Children who may be particularly vulnerable 7.
+Emotional Health and wellbeing; (incl suicide/death of a student) 8.
+Sexual Violence and Sexual Harassment between students and other current issues (incl When to report to police) 9.
+Online Safety 10.
+D. Helping children to keep themselves safe/RSHE 11.
+1. Support for those involved in a child protection issue 12.
+2. Complaints procedure 13.
+3. If you have concerns about a colleague or safeguarding practice 14.
+Allegations again st staff